rezgi/onna/README.md

 ## ToCheck

 - may need to make tempo with 16th
-- would be nice to have a "1,2,3,4!" when touching an area, so that player analyzes level rythm first
-- add a full riff counter to trigger events that span on mulitple measures
 - make tempo global, see how to connect it to any element
-- have a midi parsing and then syncing or selecting trigger events on them
+- have a midi parsing and then syncing or selecting trigger events on a visual GUI
-- visual tool for selecting beats and direction / distance / speed
 - separate X and Y line steps for grid subdivisions
 - keyboard input for the time being, make swipe after
-- add icons to Beat and Grid
-- try player stick to ceilings
+- have a "1,2,3,4!" when touching an area, so that player analyzes level rythm first, later in the gamedev

 ---